muratyigitartuk/controlplane/docs/files/installation.md

 ### Creating the required Admin Resource

 Navigate to the [example admin resource](https://github.com/telekom/controlplane/tree/main/install/local/resources/admin).
-Adjust these resource as needed.
+Adjust these resources as needed.

 Install the admin resources to your local cluster:
 ```bash